firstneverrest/Redis-Tutorial/README.md

 # Redis Tutorial

 Redis is an open-source in-memory data structure store which can be used as database, cache and message broker.
 Redis is a NO SQL database with key-value pair (simplest data model).
+It store data in memory (RAM) to improve high read/write data performance.

 ## Redis datatype